davidvwijk/davidvwijk.github.io/about/index.md

 Welcome!

 My name is David van Wijk and I am a third year PhD student in the Aerospace Engineering Department at Texas A&M University in the Land, Air and Space Robotics (<a style="color:blue" href="https://lasr.tamu.edu/"><u>LASR</u></a>) Laboratory led by Professor Manoranjan Majji.
-Currently, my main research interest is in safe autonomy using control barrier functions for robotics applications.
+My main research interest is in safe autonomy using control barrier functions, especially for spacecraft and for robotics applications.
 I have done work in safe autonomy for autonomous rendezvous, proximity operations, and docking (ARPOD) scenarios, in tandem with Reinforcement Learning (RL).
 For a full list of publications, please see my <a style="color:blue" href="https://scholar.google.com/citations?user=7ujEtCUAAAAJ&hl=en&oi=ao"><u>google scholar.</u></a>

 Since Fall 2022, I've been funded through a fellowship with the Air Force Research Laboratory in the Safe Autonomy group, led by Dr. Kerianne Hobbs.
 The safe autonomy group seeks to develop solutions that allow safe learning-enabled control on USAF and USSF aerospace systems.
 We mainly use run time assurance methods in order to monitor RL/ML policies and determine when to intervene, and with what action, to ensure safety of the controller and the overall system.